Tanya Aguiñiga: Art and design career

 In May through October 2018 Aguiñiga had a solo exhibition of her work at the Museum of Arts and Design in New York City titled "Tanya Aguiñiga: Craft and Care".
 The show prominently featured her project AMBOS ("Art Made Between Opposite Sides"), that addresses life on the Mexican-American border.
 In Spanish "ambos" means both and according to the project's website the mission of AMBOS is to "express and document border emotion through art made on opposite sides by providing a platform to bi-national artists along the border."
 Her work was also featured in Disrupting Craft: Renwick Invitational 2018 at the Smithsonian American Art Museum's Renwick Gallery.

 In 2021, Aguiñiga received the 26th Annual Heinz Award for the Arts.

 In early 2022, Aguiñiga lead a social justice focused BIPOC Exchange at the newly reopened Frieze Los Angeles.

 Aguiñiga, along with fourteen other artists of Latin American and Caribbean descent, was named Latinx Artists Fellows in 2022.
 The fellowship provides $50,000 and was funded by the Ford Foundation and the Mellon Foundation and the result of a collaboration of the US Latinx Art Forum and the New York Foundation of the Arts.

 Aguiñiga's work was also featured in the Armory Show in 2022 as it moved to the Javits Center.

 Her work, Metabolizing the Border, was acquired by the Smithsonian American Art Museum as part of the Renwick Gallery's 50th Anniversary Campaign.

+In early 2023, Aguiñiga was commissioned by High Museum of Art to create “a monumental celebratory canopy … as its eighth site-specific installation the Woodruff Arts Center’s Carroll Slater Sifly Piazza.”
+The work was titled HAPPY JOYLANTA and was on display May 14 through November 26, 2023.